|Policy Title: Animal Control and Removal||Category: Public Safety/Risk Management|

 PURPOSE OF THIS POLICY

-The University seeks to assure the health, safety and welfare of the campus community.
-Animals brought onto campus can cause disruption, unsanitary conditions, and risk of injury to persons and property.
 The purpose of this policy is to provide for the appropriate control of all animals on University property, while allowing for the legitimate personal and business needs that they serve, and to assign responsibility for animal control.

-- Service dogs and emotional support animals for individuals with disabilities.
+- Service dogs and approved emotional support animals for individuals with disabilities.
 See CSU Policy on Service Dogs and Emotional Support Animals, Resources for Disabled Students Guidelines and Residence Hall Policies.

-- Dogs engaged in law enforcement activities
+- Dogs engaged in law enforcement activities.

 - Animals brought for treatment to university veterinary medicine facilities or for approved sponsored research.

 - Animals being transported, provided such animals remain safely and humanely inside a vehicle (including car, truck and trailer) and cause no disturbance such as barking.